 - Save time and money with automation.
 By reducing time-consuming daily tasks, such as invoicing, through automation, you’ll not only free up employee time for more strategic work but also accelerate distribution and help maintain regulatory compliance.

 - Break down silos among departments.
 At some point, you’ve likely experienced a work situation where one department not sharing information with another department caused an unexpected problem.
 This is where using ERP in supply chains truly shines by breaking down those departmental barriers and unifying information in one place for everyone to see.

 - Grow your business.
 Once you’re up and running with a modern ERP system and have all the previously listed benefits in your toolkit, your business is more strongly positioned to focus on growth.
-With ERP supply chain modules, you’ll be able to create new business models, such as subscription programmes.
+With ERP supply chain modules, you’ll be able to create new business models, such as subscription programs.
 This allows you to enter new markets, win customers with alternative buying patterns, and ultimately grow your business.

 How ERP affects supply chain management efficiency

 To better understand what efficient supply chain management in ERP looks in real life, consider the following case studies of companies that found success using Dynamics 365 Supply Chain Management.